oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

-In particular, using any redirect-based mechanism of obtaining an access token enables the redirect-based attacks described in {{oauth-security-topics}}, but if the application, AS and API share a domain, then it is unnecessary to use a redirect mechanism to communicate between them.
+In particular, using any redirect-based mechanism of obtaining an access token enables the redirect-based attacks described in {{oauth-security-topics}}, but if the application, authorization server and resource server share a domain, then it is unnecessary to use a redirect mechanism to communicate between them.

-An additional concern with handling access tokens in a browser is that there is no secure storage mechanism where JavaScript code can keep the access token to be later used in an API request.
+An additional concern with handling access tokens in a browser is that as of the date of this publication, there is no secure storage mechanism where JavaScript code can keep the access token to be later used in an API request.
 Using an OAuth flow results in the JavaScript code getting an access token, needing to store it somewhere, and then retrieve it to make an API request.

 Instead, a more secure design is to use an HTTP-only cookie between the JavaScript application and API so that the JavaScript code can't access the cookie value itself.
+Additionally, the SameSite cookie attribute can be used to prevent CSRF attacks, or alternatively, the application and API could be written to use anti-CSRF tokens.

 OAuth was originally created for third-party or federated access to APIs, so it may not be the best solution in a common-domain deployment.
 That said, using OAuth even in a common-domain